uchiha-suraj/tinder-clone/README.md

     2. react => Entire front-end design of this app is made by Reactjs.

+    3. flex-box => used flexbox in CSS.

-    3. react-router => to move through the different pages of this app.
+    4. react-router => to move through the different pages of this app.

-    4. material-UI => I've used Material-UI to design this application.
+    5. material-UI => I've used Material-UI to design this application.

-    5. firebase => to deploy the app
+    6. firebase => to deploy the app

   **[⬆ Back to Top](#tinder-clone)**